 a boil.

-7. Sprinkle floor cinnamon, final cloves, cardamom and black pepper; blend well.
-Add the spinach, dill and lamb pieces; carry to a tender boil and put off from warmness.
+7. Sprinkle floor cinnamon, final cloves, cardamom, and black pepper; blend well.
+Add the spinach, dill, and lamb pieces; carry to a tender boil and put off warmness.